LindnerBrewery/lindnerbrewery.github.io/_posts/2023-11-11-GitVersion_Mainline.md

 ### Introducing GitVersion in Mainline Mode

 While the hybrid approach mentioned above is an improvement over manual versioning, and is the way I version most of my modules, it doesn't support semantic versioning, and it doesn't support pre-releases.
 GitVersion is an open source tool that automates the versioning of your projects based on Git history.
 Out of the box, GitVersion uses a mode called "ContinuousDeployment".
 This mode does not suit the way I want to version my modules.
 Mainline mode is the mode that best suits the way I work.
 The main rule of mainline development is that **main is always in a state that could be deployed to production**.
-More information about mainline mode can be found [here] (https://GitVersion.net/docs/reference/modes/mainline).
+More information about mainline mode can be found [here](https://GitVersion.net/docs/reference/modes/mainline).
 When developing PowerShell modules, I create a new git branch for development, I never develop in main.
 Depending on the name of the branch, I want to increment the MINOR or PATCH number.
 I also want to build my module after each push as a pre-release.

 Let's get started with GitVersion!